artpech23/datasets/README.md

   - `printed_sheets` is the Russian unit of measurement for the printed text (*печатный лист-оттиск*),
   - `full_name` is the full name of the respective author.

+ ### `movies_izhevsk.csv`

+This file contains the data about the movies shown at the cinema club in Izhevsk, Russia, for app. the last 15 years.
+Cinema club was started back in 1970s and was called **Mirror** in honor of Tarkovsky's movie.
+The data was gathered from the [club's website](http://kinohorosho.ru/).
+My initial goal was to create a tool to search for the movies featured during the meetings.
+The result can be found in this [not-that-profficient-tableau viz](https://public.tableau.com/app/profile/arthur5379/viz/cinemaclubinIzhevskRussia/cinemaclub).
+I worked with this tool long ago as a first-year BA sociology student and struggled much to adjust its sizes - so, I guess, this data can be given to the tableau beginners for them to become better then me.

+The data size is 912 observations of 11 variables.
+The list of variables includes:
+  - `russian_name` and `foreign_name`, the movie title given in two languages (if present in website descriptions) respectively,
+  - `href`, i.e. the link to the film announcement,
+  - `director`, given in Russian,
+  - `country`, given in Russian, that can include multiple countries through "-",
+  - `country2`, that signifies whether a movie was produced by multiple countries,
+  - `year` of creation,
+  - `duration` in minutes,
+  - `duration2`, that indicates if the movie is shorter than 50 minutes,
+  - `announced_name`, movie name as announced,
+  - `announced_features`, features as announced.